boychongzen18/Tools-PRIV8-Phreaking-/README.md

-# Tools Priv8 Bug Status All Operator & All Sosmed
+# T00LS-PRIV8-PHREAKING All Operator & All Sosmed

 # Windows & Termux Working